 Stock Award.
 In general, a participant will not recognize any income upon the grant of an unvested stock award, unless the participant elects under Section 83(b) of the Code, within thirty (30) days of such grant, to recognize ordinary income in an amount equal to the fair market value of the stock award at the time of grant, less any amount paid for the shares.
-If the election is made, the participant will not be allowed a deduction for amounts subsequently required to be returned to the Company.
-If the election is not made, the participant will generally recognize ordinary income on the date that the stock award vests, in an amount equal to the fair market value of such shares on such date, less any amount paid for the shares.
+If the election is made, the participant will generally recognize ordinary income on the date that the stock award vests, in an amount equal to the fair market value of such shares on such date, less any amount paid for the shares.
 At the time the participant recognizes ordinary income, the Company generally will be entitled to a deduction in the same amount.
 Generally, upon a sale or other disposition of a stock award with respect to which the participant has recognized ordinary income (i.e., where a Section 83(b) election was previously made or the restrictions were previously removed), the participant will recognize capital gain or loss in an amount equal to the difference between the amount realized on such sale or other disposition and the participant's basis in such shares.